ISharkI/matlab-visualization/README.md

  visualizeSignal(inputFileLocation, [loaderModuleNumber], [ModuleArray])

 Therefore the module numberis are defined below.
 The module array is array with an finite number of modules which should be executed consecutively.
-Therefore the array has N rows for N filters.
+Therefore the array has N rows for N filters or Outputs.
-Each row consist out of three parts every row
+Each row consist out of two parts
-* first element contains the output module number
+* first element contains the module number (filter or output)
-* second element contains the filter module number
-* the following elements contain the parameters for each filter module
+* the following elements contain the parameters for each module

 To match dimensions of the array unneded positions need to be filled up (e.g. with zeroes).
 This way we can display the output at a certain point in the module chain.